longfish/drone3d/README.md

 ```

 ## Running
-**Note**: if one is using docker as environment, first create two terminals and following this
+**Note**: if one is using docker as environment, first create two terminals and follow this to enter into the Docker environment
 ```
 sudo docker start my_rosdrone
 sudo docker exec -it my_rosdrone bash